 Personal Injury & Property Damage Defense

-Count on attorneys who have “been there, done that” to get the job done expeditiously.
+Count on attorneys who have “been there, done that” to defend your business in the face of a claim.

 Downs Rachlin Martin’s litigators represent a wide range of businesses, from large national companies, to some of the most well-known companies in Vermont, New Hampshire, and northern New England, to small “mom and pop” companies, and represent them all with the same diligence, skill, and thoroughness.